Whether you’re keen to explore the gamut of oyster flavours or a connoisseur of a particular variety, you'll love these oyster bars in Singapore.

 This seafood restaurant offers an affordable selection of fresh oysters from Canada, Australia, France, America and Ireland.
 But before diving into the seafood mains, start your meal with rarities like the Coffin Bay oyster (crisp and briny), Golden Mantle oyster (buttery and sweet with a melon finish) and Pink Moon oyster (a perfect mix of creaminess and salt).

-Greenwood Fish Market and Bistro, multiple locations including Quayside Isle and Bukit Timah
+Greenwood Fish Market, multiple locations including Quayside Isle and Bukit Timah

 At Daniel Boulud’s renowned restaurant, a dazzling oyster bar takes centre stage.
 It showcases a smorgasbord of the ocean’s freshest bounties, including fresh seasonal oysters and the chef’s signature Oysters Vanderbilt —oyster gratinée with hazelnut and a seaweed crust.
 While you’re at it, enjoy other oceanic delights like blue crab salad, tuna tartare and the luxurious Kaluga caviar.